 Following in the footsteps of Google and Microsoft, online shopping giant Amazon runs a cloud-based storage service called, straightforwardly enough, Amazon Cloud Drive.

 Strengths?
-As well as its free 5GB of storage space, Amazon also offers a free Cloud Player music service.
-The Player lets you store up to 250 songs in the cloud, so you can listen wherever you are, on your iPhone, iPod, Android mobile or Kindle Fire tablet.
+As well as its free 5GB of storage space, Amazon also lets members store music in a personal library.
+You can store up to 250 songs in the cloud, so you can listen wherever you are, on your iPhone, iPod, Android mobile or Kindle Fire tablet.
+Amazon Prime members also get free unlimited storage for their photos.
+It's probably not worth forking out the £79 a year just for this service, but if you're already a member, there's no harm in trying it.

 What if you pay?
 If you want more storage, there are several packages to choose from.
 Prices start from £6/yr for 20GB, and run up to £320/yr for 1TB.